Cornwall, Ontario: Ribfest

-Cornwall Ribfest is an annual festival held by the Optimist Club of Cornwall.
+Cornwall Ribfest is an annual festival held by the Stormont Community Optimist Club.
 It was originally sponsored by the Cornwall Seaway Lions Club.
 Taking place over four days in late July, Ribfest attracts many for barbecue, beer tent, free live music and midway rides.
 The 2014 edition of the festival attracted 57,000–60,000 attendees, a number greater than the population of the city.
 In 2024 the Crash Test Dummies headlined the festival attracting visitors from across the province and upwards of 80,000 people over the weekend.